 98.7WFMT currently offers live streaming in two digital compression formats, AAC+ and MP3.

 AAC+ is the crispest audio compression format and is employed by satellite radio stations, such as XM.
 WinAmp and ITunes 11+ are the recommended players for the highest quality AAC+ stream.
-The WFMT AAC+ stream is broadcast at a rate of 128kbps.
+The WFMT AAC+ stream is broadcast at a rate from 64kbps – 256kbps depending on the amount of available bandwidth of your internet connection.

 The MP3 format is the most widely adopted internet streaming format and plays in a variety of player types: the WFMT Flash Player, the Windows Media Player, iTunes, and RealPlayer.
 The WFMT MP3 stream is broadcast a rate of 128kbps.